isaacjeffersonlee/CineTerm/README.md

 Once qbittorrent is installed, we need to get the web API key.
 On the top bar under

 *Tools*  > *Preferences* tick the Web User Interface (Remote control) option and then add a Username and Password, then click apply.
+Also make sure Port is set to 8080.
+(This should be the default).

 ![](./media/qbittorrent_screenshot.png)